 It may seem like a broad category with all of the different styles made throughout the world, but once you understand the basic steps of production, whiskey isn’t so hard to understand.
 In fact, knowing even a little about how it’s made or where it comes from should help you recognize the different characteristics that transform its flavor and what you should expect when trying different styles.

-Before prohibition, when a customer asked for "rye", everyone knew what to pour.
+Before prohibition, when a customer asked for “rye”, everyone knew what to pour.
 Today, many Americans would mistake this for a piece of bread.
-It's no wonder there is confusion—whiskey has many different names.
+It’s no wonder there is confusion—whiskey has many different names.
 Whether you drink rye, bourbon or Scotch, Irish versus Canadian, blended or single-malt—all whiskey is basically the same product.
-But I would incite feverish debate (if not downright war) to foolishly claim they all taste the same.
+But we would incite feverish debate (if not downright war) to foolishly claim they all taste the same.
 Subtle differences in the grain used, the barrel aging, the origin, the type of distillation and even the water can have a tremendous impact on the resulting flavor.
 Many of these factors even have legal implications on how the bottle can be labeled.

-Those of you who followed my Kentucky bourbon tour might remember that whiskey in all of it's forms is essentially fermented grain (beer) that undergoes one or more distillation cycles to capture and concentrate the alcohol.
+Those of you who followed our Kentucky bourbon tour might remember that whiskey in all of it’s forms is essentially fermented grain (beer) that undergoes one or more distillation cycles to capture and concentrate the alcohol.
 This alcohol distillate is then placed into barrels where it draws its color and most of its flavor from the wood.
 After it has reached maturity, a decision is made to bottle it, sometimes blending several barrels together or mixing it with neutral spirits to achieve a specific flavor profile.